NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 -t, --session-type <string>
     Select the stereo session type to use for processing.
-Usually the program can select this automatically by the file extension.
+Usually the program can select this automatically by the file extension, except for xml cameras.
+See :numref:`parallel_stereo_options` for options.
-    Options: nadirpinhole pinhole isis dg rpc spot5 aster opticalbar csm.

 --min-matches <integer (default: 30)>
     Set the minimum number of matches between images that will be considered.